-My final high school examination score was an exceptional 96% which meant that I would be accepted into any school to study any significant.
+My final high school examination score was an exceptional 96%, meaning I would be accepted into any school to study anything significant.
 Still, I never wavered in my decision to pursue dentistry.
 I was awarded my BDS degree at the prestigious dental faculty of Aleppo University.
 The training was highly challenging and comprehensive, provided by an impressive faculty of skilled and dedicated dentists and specialists.
-The program offered early and constant exposure to patients presenting with extremely varied problems and symptoms; there was an emphasis on developing diagnostic skills, treatment planning, and cross-disciplinary cooperation, and I was exposed to all the specialties.
+The program offered early and constant exposure to patients presenting with extremely varied problems and symptoms; there was an emphasis on developing diagnostic skills, treatment planning, and cross-disciplinary cooperation.
+I was exposed to all the specialties.
 I thoroughly enjoyed the program and sought from the outset to excel rather than succeed merely.
 My results provide evidence of my success in achieving this goal; I graduated top of my class with a GPA of 3.67.

-Voluntary work of various kinds began in my high school days, and I have been raised to regard such work as a duty rather than a choice.
+Voluntary work of various kinds began in high school, and I have been raised to regard such work as a duty rather than a choice.
 I was involved in a Christian youth organization that provided activities for orphan children and visits and activities for the elderly in care centers.
 After graduation and the onset of the civil war, I volunteered for the Red Cross.
-I was involved with several of my friends in moving patients and bodies and, occasionally, providing necessary treatments to victims.
+I was involved with several friends in moving patients and bodies and occasionally providing necessary treatments to victims.
 I have been left with deep impressions of those experiences that have made me even more determined to undertake voluntary work for those less fortunate than myself.
 Since moving to the US, I have worked as a Red Cross volunteer in the Blood Drive Center and sometimes as an interpreter for Arabic speakers.
-In the future, I intend to sacrifice some of my time in providing free treatment to the underprivileged members of society to repay the US for its kindness in providing a haven for myself and my family.
+In the future, I intend to sacrifice some of my time providing free treatment to the underprivileged members of society to repay the US for its kindness in providing a haven for myself and my family.

 Since arriving in the US, I have worked and socialized with people from many social and ethnic backgrounds.
 Since arriving in the US, I have worked and associated with people from many social and ethnic backgrounds.
 I enjoy sharing knowledge of my own culture and learning about others.
 I get on quickly with people and have a well-developed sense of humor.